Fintech Nubank nets $650 mln credit line for Mexico, Colombia expansion

 By Cassandra Garrison

-MEXICO CITY, April 11 (Reuters) - Brazil's Nubank NU.N, Latin America's most valuable fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650 million line of credit, the digital bank said Monday.
+MEXICO CITY, April 11 (Reuters) - Brazil's Nubank NU.N, Latin America's star fintech, is fueling its expansion in Mexico and Colombia with the investment of a $650-million line of credit, the digital bank said Monday.

 The new funds are a three-year credit line in Mexican and Colombian pesos, financed by Morgan Stanley MS.N, Citigroup Inc C.N, Goldman Sachs GS.N, and HSBC HSBA.L, institutions that were underwriters of Nubank's initial public offering (IPO) in December 2021.

-Backed by Warren Buffett's Berkshire Hathaway BRKa.N, Nubank said the funding will go towards technology and product development, customer-base growth and hiring.
+Backed by Warren Buffett's Berkshire Hathaway BRKa.N, Nubank said the funding will go towards technology and product development, growth of its customer base and hiring.

 While the majority of Nubank's products are developed and designed in-house, the company has recently looked into partnerships, said Nubank Chief Executive David Velez, citing its in-app marketplace in Brazil where customers can shop at retailers, and its insurance products in alliance with provider Chubb.